nazanin-binary/Binary-WS-endpoint-extension/README.md

-# endpoint-chrome-extension
+# Binary-WS-endpoint-extension

-Endpoint for staging.binary.com
+<b>Note:</b>
+This extension only works on Binary.com platforms.

+This extension helps you change app id and switch Websocket connection between 'frontend', 'blue' and 'green' and any available servers in Binary platforms for quality assurance purposes.
+The default server will be 'frontend.binaryws.com' and default_app_id can either be the predefined default_app_id (especific for any of binary's projects) or the app_id you've got after registering your application <a href="https://developers.binary.com/applications/">here</a>.
+You can reset endpoint to default values anytime via <i>reset</i> button in extension.

-This chrome extension will add 2 items to localStorage based on loginid, url and app id, To be able to use this on binary.com projects you should set these 2 items with names config.app_id and config.server_url in localStorage.
+This chrome extension will add items to localStorage based on loginid, url and app id, these items are default_app_id, app_id and server_url.

-With this plugin you can shift websocket connection between 'blue' and 'green' servers, and also you can change app id for quality assurance purposes.
+By using this on binary.com projects you set these items with names config.default_app_id, config.app_id and config.server_url in localStorage.

 <b>How to work with this project</b></br>
-`git clone git@github.com:nazaninreihani/endpoint-chrome-extension.git` </br>
+`git clone git@github.com:binary-com/Binary-WS-endpoint-extension.git` </br>
-`cd endpoint-chrome-extension` </br>
+`cd Binary-WS-endpoint-extension` </br>
 `npm install` </br>

 Go to google chrome's extension manager and enable developer mode, then open this project via <i>load unpacked extension</i>
-the extension must be enabled for developing
+the extension must be enabled for developing.